 ENC Academic Council Member and Professor of the International Relations Department, Belarusian State University in Belarus.

-Areas of Expertise: The History and contemporary issues of Belarus’ foreign policy, Poland’s contemporary foreign policy, international relations in Eastern Europe in the 21st century, historical policy of Belarus and Poland, Belarusian foreign policy present-day situation, Belarusian activity in international organizations, contemporary political processes in Central and Eastern Europe and in the former Soviet republics.
+Areas of Expertise: History and contemporary issues of Belarus’ foreign policy, Poland’s contemporary foreign policy, international relations in Eastern Europe in the 21st century, historical policy of Belarus and Poland, Belarusian foreign policy present-day situation, Belarusian activity in international organisations, contemporary political processes in Central and Eastern Europe and in the former Soviet republics.

 Professional Background: Prof. Snapkovsky was the first scholar in Belarus to teach at various universities courses on the history of Belarus’ foreign policy, foreign policy of the Republic of Belarus, international organizations, history of the United Nations, and international communication.
 He is one of the authors of the “Foreign Policy Concept of the Republic of Belarus” that was prepared for the Belarus’ Ministry of Foreign Affairs in 2001.
 He was the Head of the Department of Inter-ethnic and International Relations, Institute of History, National Academy of Science of Belarus in 1995-2000.
 He also headed the research themes on Belarusian diplomacy and diaspora in the 20th century.
 He is a supervisor of the post-graduate students, which are working on the various aspects of Belarus’ foreign policy.
 Prof. Snapkovsky was recognized by the International Biographic Center in Cambridge as the International Man for the Year of 2000-2001 and was included in different nominations by this center.

-ENC Academic Council Member and the Head of the Department of Political Science at the Vrije Universiteit Brussel in Belgium.
+ENC Academic Council Member and Head of the Department of Political Science at the Vrije Universiteit Brussel in Belgium.

 Professional Background: Prof. Coppieters is the Head of the Department of Political Science at the Vrije Universiteit Brussel in Belgium.
 He participated as an expert in the International Fact-Finding Mission on the Conflict in Georgia (IIFFMCG) in 2009 and coordinated an EU-financed teaching project for the Abkhaz State University between 2012 and 2015.
 Prof. Coppieters has co-edited the following books: ”Contextualizing Secession: Normative Studies in Comparative Perspective” published by Oxford University Press in 2003, ”Statehood and Security: Georgia After the Rose Revolution” published by MIT Press in 2005 and ”Moral Constraints on War: Principles and Cases (2nd edition)” published by Lexington Books in 2008.